marcopellegrinoit/DHZW_assign_locations/README.md

 Procedure:
 - Consider only the schools in DHZW;
 - For each activity of type "school", assign the closest school to the home coordinates of the synthetic agent.
+Schools can be of type: daycare, primary and highschool.
+Synthetic agents to an appropriate type of school based on their age.